thekaranpargaie/kube-mcp/README.md

 Restart your MCP-enabled client (Cursor AI, Claude Desktop, VS Code MCP extension, etc.)

 Now you can issue natural commands like:
-- “Show me all pods in namespace payments”
+- "Show me all pods in namespace payments"
-- “Port forward postgres service to local 5432”
+- "Port forward postgres service to local 5432"
-- “Get logs from api-pod”
+- "Get logs from api-pod"